 Stock Options.
 Stock options are granted under stock option agreements adopted by the plan administrator.
 The plan administrator determines the exercise price for stock options, within the terms and conditions of the 2019 Plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our Class A common stock on the date of grant.
 Options granted under the 2019 Plan vest at the rate determined by the plan administrator and can have a term up to a maximum of 10 years.
 Unless the terms of an optionholder's stock option agreement provide otherwise, an optionholder's service relationship with us or any of our affiliates ceases for any reason other than disability, death, or cause, the optionholder may generally exercise any vested options for a period of three months following the cessation of service.
-If an optionholder's service relationship with us or a period of 18 months (in the case of death) or 12 months (in the case of disability) following the cessation of service.
+If an optionholder's service relationship with us or any of our affiliates ceases due to death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 18 months (in the case of death) or 12 months (in the case of disability) following the cessation of service.
 In the event of a termination for cause, options generally terminate upon the termination date.
 In no event may an option be exercised beyond the expiration of its term.